rob-myers/rob-myers.github.io/articles/objective.md

 ></div>

 How will you make it?
-> Importantly, this game will be made using everyday web development techniques.
+> Importantly, we will make this game using everyday web development techniques.
-> Then we won't use WebGL, physics, walk-cycles etc.
+> We won't use WebGL, a physics engine, walk-cycles etc.
+> The strategies we employ are relevant to a much wider audience i.e. those who build web applications.

 What distinguishes it?
 > The world is awash with beautifully-crafted yet shallow games.